 EA: It was important to me to dispel the rumor that plant-based, healthy food was a white thing.
 For a long time, many people would say things like, “Oh, what, you’re trying to be white?
 You’re trying to move away?
 You’re too good to eat our food?”
 By showing plant-based healthy cooks who are people of color, we can open a new dialogue to say that this is not a white thing; this is a right thing.
 We wanted people to see themselves in the meals… and to present a healthy new version of the soul food style, to show that you can have good-tasting, healthy food that you won’t feel guilty after eating.

-FOK: In the book you talk about how mac and cheese and chitlins aren’t truly soul food—that plants were “the original soul food.”
+FOK: A recurring theme in the book is that foods such as mac and cheese and chitlins aren’t truly soul food—that plants were “the original soul food.”
 What do you mean by that?

 EA: When you look into the food we were eating when we were in the continent of Africa, we came from cultures that ate from the ground, that ate healthy food.
 That’s the real soul food.
 That’s the food that we should be eating, that’s good for your soul and your body.
 Yet we’ve attached the black experience to the food that colonizers forced on the ancestors during slavery. … We culturized the food that was poison for us.
 And it’s leading to the devastation and the health care crisis that we’re facing.

 FOK: What do you see as the main obstacles to accessing healthy foods?

 EA: Corporate entities are extremely conscious in the ways that they target groups. … And overcoming that is going to require a great deal of conversation. … Madison Avenue believes that [majority-Black neighborhoods] will only eat fast and junk food.
 And that’s one of the barriers: Those who are providing food and access to food don’t believe in the people that they’re giving food to.
 Our goal is to have more people open eateries that are concerned about the health of the people, [not just] how profitable it is to have these establishments.